-If you have onboarded multiple AD domains in multiple Umbrella orgs, you can now consolidate them to a single Umbrella org subject to certain conditions.
+If you have onboarded multiple AD domains in multiple Umbrella orgs, you can now consolidate them to a single Umbrella org.
 Cisco Umbrella now offers a procedure that will aid in consolidation of multiple Umbrella orgs that include a single AD domain each to a single Umbrella org with multi-AD domain support.

 - Each of the orgs to be migrated should have a single AD domain onboarded and at least one AD Connector deployed for this domain.